benben7361/learngit/readme.txt

 Git is a free software.
 Git is very useful in our daily life.
 I am learning Git now.
-This is info from master branch.
+This is info from dev branch.